Five Symptoms of Rheumatoid Arthritis

 Rheumatoid arthritis is a disease that typically affects several different joints, especially in the hands and knees.

-There are even cases in which pain killers and anti-inflammatory drugs, as well as alternative therapies, are enough to provide relief.
+There are even cases where pain killers and anti-inflammatory drugs, as well as alternative therapies, are enough to provide relief.

 2. Anyone can develop it